Factbox: How each candidate performed in the second Democratic debate

 After a somewhat quiet debate performance last month, the Vermont senator came back to his true form - unapologetic and irascible in the face of attacks from rivals trying to ding his progressive armor.

-Sanders, who has held onto his second-place standing in most opinion polls competing neck and neck with friend and fellow liberal Warren, delivered a full-throated defense of his progressive policies.
-Most notably among them was the Medicare-for-All health plan that came under fire from the more centrist candidates assembled on the stage.
+Sanders, who has held onto his second-place standing in most opinion polls competing neck and neck with Warren, delivered a full-throated defense of his progressive policies.
+Most notably among them was the Medicare-for-All health plan that came under fire from the more centrist candidates.

 “I get a little bit tired of Democrats afraid of big ideas.
 Republicans are not afraid of big ideas,” he said.

-In another war of words with the rival, Ryan took a jab at Sanders when the Vermont senator said polls have him beating Trump in the 2020 election.

-“Well, I would just say Hillary Clinton was winning in the polls, too,” Ryan said, bringing back the painful memory of the Democratic candidate who unexpectedly lost to Trump in 2016.

-Under attack from moderate rivals over her liberal policy positions, U.S. Senator Elizabeth Warren swung back and accused her opponents of sounding like Republicans.
+Under attack from moderate rivals over her liberal policy positions, Warren swung back and accused her opponents of sounding like Republicans.

-As Delaney accused Sanders of trying to take private insurance away with his Medicare-for-All proposal, Warren interjected in the debate to defend her friend.
+As Delaney accused Sanders of trying to take private insurance away with his Medicare-for-All proposal, Warren defended her friend.

 “We are the Democrats.
 We are not about trying to take away healthcare from anyone.
 That’s what the Republicans are trying to do,” she said.
 “And we should stop using Republican talking points in order to talk with each other about how to best provide that healthcare.”